-All applications for a floodplain development permit shall be accompanied by an application fee, which shall be set by the Village Board by resolution.
-In addition, the applicant shall be responsible for reimbursing the Village of Cold Spring for any additional costs necessary for review, inspection and approval of this project.
-The Local Administrator may require a deposit of no more than \$500.00 to cover these additional costs.
+All applications for a Floodplain Development Permit shall be accompanied by an application fee, which shall be set by the Village Board by resolution in its Master Fee Schedule.
+In addition, the applicant shall be responsible for reimbursing the Village of Cold Spring for any additional costs reasonable and necessary for review, inspection and approval of this project pursuant to Chapter 57.